Search

 What are the symptoms of hepatitis A?

-Three of every four persons infected with hepatitis A virus have symptoms.
-When symptoms develop they include fever, tiredness, loss of appetite, nausea, abdominal pain, dark urine, and yellowing of the skin and eyeballs (jaundice).
+Back to topNot all individuals infected with the hepatitis A virus will have symptoms.
+When symptoms develop, they include a low-grade fever, tiredness, weakness, loss of appetite, nausea, vomiting, diarrhea, abdominal pain (especially on the upper right side, over the liver), dark urine, joint pain, intense itching, and yellowing of the skin and eyes (jaundice).
 Adults show the signs and symptoms more often than children.

 Infected individuals can spread the virus from 2 weeks before the symptoms begin to 2 weeks after symptoms end.
 However, an infected person who has no symptoms can still spread the virus.
 Unlike some other forms of viral hepatitis, hepatitis A does not cause long-term (chronic) damage and is usually not fatal.
-Those with pre-existing liver disease have a higher risk of complications.
+Symptoms may last 2 to 3 months.
+Those individuals with pre-existing liver disease have a higher risk of complications.
 The severity of the illness tends to increase with age.
 After infection, most people are immune to HAV for life.

 What test is available for hepatitis A?